-Jason: No. Partly because investing in structured assets isn't just a housing-recovery story.
+Callan: No. Partly because investing in structured assets isn't just a housing-recovery story.
 The investment universe is much broader than that.
 If you're flexible and look at all sectors of the market, the trade isn't over, and there are good and evolving investment opportunities.

-Some of the same dynamics that improved the mortgage market have improved other types of securitized assets.
-The American consumer is in a much financially healthier spot than they were before the financial crisis, thanks in part to low unemployment, modestly higher wages and low interest rates.
+Some of the same dynamics that improved the mortgage market have improved other types of securitized assets, as well.
+The American consumer is in a much more financially healthy spot than they were before the financial crisis, thanks in part to low unemployment, modestly higher wages, low interest rates.
 The level of household debt payments as a percentage of income is at the lowest point since the '80s.
 The different market segments that can benefit from a healthy U.S. consumer include everyday financing vehicles like credit cards, student loans and auto loans, all of which are securitized and available for us to invest in.

-Q: What has become the most exciting part of the market?
+Q: What has become the most interesting part of the market?

-Jason: I'd highlight marketplace lending because it's kind of new, and it's interesting how it has evolved over the last few years.
-Marketplace lending is a form of peer-to-peer lending, obviously different from the more traditional model we think of where banks loan the money.
-To try to give you a real example, SoFi is a company that got its start in securitized products by offering student loans to graduate students with expected six-figure salaries upon graduation, and it's moving into marketplace lending as the area grows.
+Callan: I'd highlight marketplace lending because it's relatively new and has evolved over the last few years.
+Marketplace lending is a form of peer-to-peer lending; obviously different from the more traditional model we think of where banks loan the money.
+For example, SoFi is a company that got its start in securitized products by offering student loans to graduate students with expected six-figure salaries upon graduation, and it's moving into marketplace lending as the area grows.
 It still isn't a huge part of the market, but it's growing and gives us a newer way to diversify portfolios and access investments driven by the U.S. consumer.

 You can't get to marketplace lending in a passive ETF.
 Non-agency mortgage loans and single-borrower mortgage loans aren't part of the Bloomberg Barclays U.S. Aggregate Index or the Bloomberg Barclays U.S. MBS Index.
-In fact, they aren't in any index.
-Certain sectors that allow us to fully use our research capabilities and find the good opportunities aren't included in passive investment vehicles.
+In fact, they aren't in any index, which allows us to fully use our research capabilities and to find good opportunities that aren't included in passive investment vehicles.
 Investors who are relying on passive fixed-income options for their mortgage exposure are missing out on a lot of areas of the structured product universe.